 Engine specs

-• Fuel Tank: The Echo PB-9010T features a larger fuel tank, offering 83.8 fl.oz. compared to the 67.6 fl.oz. of the Stihl BR 800 C-E MAGNUM®.
+• The Echo PB-9010T features a larger fuel tank, offering 83.8 fl.oz. compared to the 67.6 fl.oz. of the Stihl BR 800 C-E MAGNUM®.
 As a result, you have the advantage of storing more fuel, potentially extending runtime, assuming similar fuel consumption rates for their engines.

 Other features